conradwt/diesel-demo/README.md

 # Diesel Demo

-The purpose of this example is to get up to speed with
+The purpose of this example is to get up to speed with Diesel using the Rust programming language.

 ## Getting Started